 Ōhaupō community has an amazing volunteer group, including some 70 and 80 year olds helping to set traps for pest control around the lakes, the idea is the creation of the murals and signs will actively encourage community members to take part protecting the area and the native species.

 The murals were really well received in the community, the unveiling was staged as they were completed with the final one being unveiled on World Wetland Day (February 2), a timely reminder on the importance of protecting our remaining wetlands, they serve many functions and values that often go unnoticed including preventing and minimising damage from floods, filtering water and locking up carbon, meaning they help with climate change.

 This is only the beginning for Ōhaupō, Karen, a self-professed doer has so many more ideas for the town that’s already defined itself as “The home of the peat lakes.”
 She’s hoping to inspire the next generation to talk about how Ōhaupō evolved to embrace the Peat Lakes and perhaps hear the bittern call at night too.

-Watch below: The story of Ōhaupō adopting the Peat Lakes - the Ōhaupō community, National Wetland Trust and DoC talk discuss the profound effect signage and branding has had on community awareness about the peat lakes and the wildlife that lives there.
+Watch below: The story of Ōhaupō adopting the Peat Lakes - the Ōhaupō community, National Wetland Trust and DoC discuss the profound effect signage and branding has had on community awareness about the peat lakes and wildlife that lives there.